Up and down the grid, riders are preparing for 2021 and there are new teams and new faces lining up on the grid alongside familiar names...

 All five factory teams have confirmed their line-ups for next season with Jonathan Rea and Alex Lowes remaining at Kawasaki Racing Team WorldSBK and Alvaro Bautista and Leon Haslam staying at Team HRC; the only two manufacturers who have kept the same line-up for 2021 as they had in 2020.

 The PATA YAMAHA WorldSBK Official Team has one new rider for the 2021 season with Andrea Locatelli making the step up to the factory Yamaha team after a stunning debut WorldSSP campaign; the Italian replacing Michael van der Mark who is heading to BMW Motorrad WorldSBK Team to partner Tom Sykes.
-There is change at ARUBA.IT Racing – Ducati too as Michael Ruben Rinaldi moves from Team GOELEVEN to replace Chaz Davies, with the Welshman currently without a ride for 2021.
+There is change at ARUBA.IT Racing – Ducati too as Michael Ruben Rinaldi moves from Team GOELEVEN to replace Chaz Davies.
+Team GOELEVEN will be represented on the grid by WorldSBK stalwart Davies, effectively completing a straight swap with Rinaldi.

 American star Garrett Gerloff will continue for a second season at GRT Yamaha WorldSBK Junior Team, joined in 2021 by a new teammate as Japanese rookie Kohta Nozane enters the WorldSBK paddock for the first time.
-Federico Caricasulo currently does not have a seat for 2021 after his rookie WorldSBK campaign with GRT Yamaha.
+Federico Caricasulo will return to WorldSSP action as he joins GMT94 Yamaha for a 2021 title challenge.

 The BMW satellite setup has now been confirmed with two teams competing in WorldSBK using BMW machinery alongside the factory team with Eugene Laverty competing for RC Squadra Corse and Jonas Folger with Bonovo Action after impressing during two wildcard appearances in 2020.